-- I. Income-restricted affordable housing: Through a deed restriction or other covenant, these units limit by statute who is qualified to live there and what rent or price may be charged.
-This definition has been used in developing this plan.
-Such units may be- - Deed-restricted housing under Sec.
+I. Income-restricted affordable housing: Through a deed restriction or other covenant, these units limit by statute who is qualified to live there and what rent or price may be charged.
+Such units may be-

+- Deed-restricted housing under Sec.
 8-30g or another statute, either for a specified period or in perpetuity.
 These are primarily privately owned units; or - Assisted/subsidized housing, constructed or operated with financial assistance under a government program.
 This includes, for example, Housing Choice Vouchers (formerly called "Section 8 Housing"), municipally owned housing (such as through the Ridgefield Housing Authority), and mortgages obtained with assistance programs, such as through the Connecticut Housing Finance Authority (CHFA). - 8-30g establishes a goal of 10% deed-restricted or assisted housing for any town that wants to be exempt from its provisions.
-While somewhat random, the 10% number is
+While somewhat random, the 10% number is considered to be an "affordable housing target" for municipalities across the state.

-- considered to be an "affordable housing target" for municipalities across the state. - 2.
-The 30% threshold: The generally accepted guideline is that any household spending more than 30% of their income on total housing costs (including utilities and insurance) is considered "cost burdened."
-However, for the purpose of this plan, households are not considered to be cost-burdened if they earn more than about 80% of the state median income.
-Connecticut state median for a family of four in 2022 is \$125,087 (80% of which \$100,070). - 3.
-Naturally occurring affordable housing (NOAH): There are many moderately priced rental units in town that are neither deed-restricted nor assisted, and thus cannot qualify under 8-30g as affordable.
+2. The 30% threshold: The generally accepted guideline is that any household spending more than 30% of their income on total housing costs (including utilities and insurance) is considered "cost burdened."
+Thus, a household earning \$40,000 per year and spending more than \$1,000 per month on housing is cost-burdened.
+By this definition, though, a household earning \$250,000 per year and spending more than \$6,250 per month would likewise be considered cost-burdened, even though they may be encountering no financial challenges.
+For the purpose of this plan, households are not considered to be cost-burdened if they earn more than about 80% of the state median income.

+3. Naturally occurring affordable housing (NOAH): There are many moderately priced rental units in town that are neither deed-restricted nor assisted, and thus cannot qualify under 8-30g as affordable.
 Such NOAH is excluded because there can be no certainty that the units are in fact rented to those who incomequalify, and there is no guarantee of rent stability.